apache/parquet-site/content/en/blog/features/alp_encoding.md

 the same `1024` values.
 This comparison excludes page-level metadata for both encodings.
-See [the ALP Encoding specification] for more details on how the parameters are chosen and the details of the rounding and exception handling.
+See [the ALP Encoding specification] for more details on how the parameters are chosen and how rounding and exception handling work.

 <!-- TODO verify this link after it has been published to the Parquet website -->
 [the ALP Encoding specification]: https://parquet.apache.org/docs/file-format/data-pages/encodings/#ALP